9 Best DDoS Protection Service Providers in 2025

 Best for real-time bot protection, edge infrastructure

-GCore provides both web application and server-level DDoS protection services with an edge cloud infrastructure.
+GCore provides web application and server-level DDoS protection services with an edge cloud infrastructure.
 These services can protect against up to three layers of attack, most commonly the network (L3) and transport (L4) layers.
-Real-time bot protection and a next-generation firewall (NGFW) are also part of its offering.
-Interested buyers can also contact GCore to develop custom features suited for their business’s needs.
+It also offers real-time bot protection and a next-generation firewall (NGFW).
+Interested buyers can also contact GCore to develop custom features suited to their business’s needs.

-• Real-time bot protection by blocking unwanted bot traffic directed toward your website and API.
+• Real-time bot protection blocks unwanted bot traffic directed toward your website and API.

 • Over 140 PoPs across five continents.